Experts advocate increased family planning use to curb maternal mortality

-Against the background of low contraceptive use in Nigeria, two medical experts have advocated increased use of family plannig to curb maternal mortality in the country.
+Against the background of low contraceptive use in Nigeria, two medical experts have advocated increased use of family planning to curb maternal mortality in the country.

 Both the President, Society of Gynaecology and Obstetrics of Nigeria (SOGON), Prof. Oluwarotimi Akinola and Hadiza Galadanci, a professor of obstetrics and gynaecology, have called on women of reproductive age, 15-49 years, to embrace family planning, saying effective use of the life-saving tool could reduce maternal mortality by 33 per cent.

-Akinola and Galadanci made the call during a virtual media training for health reporters and feature writers in Nigeria, organised by Rotary Action Group for Reproductive, Maternal and Child Health (RMCH) with support from Rotary International and The German Ministry for Economic Cooperation and Development.
+Akinola and Galadanci made the call during virtual media training for health reporters and feature writers in Nigeria, organised by Rotary Action Group for Reproductive, Maternal and Child Health (RMCH) with support from Rotary International and the German Ministry for Economic Cooperation and Development.

 The capacity-building programme is expected to span two years.